-After the Weimar Republic had survived the year of crisis 1923, it was granted a short time of economic recovery and political stability.
+After the Weimar Republic had survived the year of crisis 1923, a short time of economic recovery and political stability began.
 These were the “Golden Twenties”.
-But the German democracy was shaky.
+However, the German democracy was shaky.
 Already in the middle of the twenties, the parties of the center and center-left lost many votes whereas the hardliners, even extremists on both sides grew stronger.

-An international committee worked out a plan for the reparations to be paid by Germany, it is referred to as Dawes Plan after its American chairman Charles G. Dawes.
-Germany was obliged to pay enormous sums every year that should increase in 1928, that way the interests of the Allied were covered.
-But it also took a bit of pressure of the Weimar Republic, Germany was granted large foreign loans and the Allies’ right on sanctions was limited.
-Moreover, the French eventually accepted the Dawes Plan and withdrew from the occupied areas in July and August 1925.
+An international committee under chairman Charles G. Dawes from the USA worked out a plan for the reparations to be paid by Germany, that’s the Dawes Plan.
+Germany had to pay huge amounts every year that were to increase from 1928 onwards.
+That way, the Allies had guarantees.
+Similarly, Germany was granted large foreign loans and the Allies’ right on sanctions was limited.
+Eventually, also France accepted the Dawes Plan and withdrew her troops from the occupied areas in July and August 1925.

-That way, German economy gradually recovered and in 1928 reached the production level of 1913.
-The following years brought some political recovery and some stability, a period of uneven prosperity.
+In the following years, German economy gradually and gained some political recovery and some stability.
 Also a lot was done for people: Unemployment insurance, 8 hour days, better protection for working youngsters and mothers, paid vacation, new flats to live in and education benefits, employees’ councils to represent employees’ interests.

 The hardliners grow stronger

-The German democracy, however, was shaky.
+The German democracy, however, was shaky, and it was a period of uneven prosperity.
 Already in the middle of the twenties, the parties of the center and center-left lost many votes whereas the hardliners, even extremists on both sides grew stronger.
 Chancellors like Wilhelm Marx struggled to keep democratic governments going, foreign Minister Stresemann sought understanding with the former enemies.

 Swing to the Right